Painted-Cat-Tech/painted-userbot/README.md

 $ pip3 install --user -r reqs.txt
 ```
 ## English version of README
-This is my userbot.
-While it is closed for ordinary people sources, because it is not ready yet to go into open source.
-Reason: few functions.

 Modules should be written according to [documentation](https://docs.pyrogram.org/topics/smart-plugins?highlight=module#using-smart-plugins)(TODO:implement add-on dependency resolving).